THIS Is Who Actually Killed Charlotte On Pretty Little Liars

 I was 20 years old when I started watching Pretty Little Liars; I was definitely older than the average viewer.
 I've since covered the show for Refinery29 for the last four years.
 During that time, I have met people of every age, gender, and background that fell in love with this show about teenagers running from all kinds of villains.
 Sure, there is A — the murderous, blackmailing stalker who has followed their every move for seven years.
 But, A is not their only villain.

 They've had to deal with the downfalls of technology being used to record their every move.
-They have had to deal with the group think A used to get other people to do A's dirty work in the form of high school bullying.
-Each of the girls have felt the judgement and limitation of patriarchy — these women were videotaped in their bedrooms without consent by of age men when they were underage, were manipulated and seduced by the older men in their life — including doctors, teachers, and police officers, were blackmailed by their fathers, and were told over and over told that the men and "adults" were smarter and wiser than they could ever be.
+They have had to deal with the group-think and bullying common among high school.
+Each of the girls have felt the judgement and limitation of patriarchy — these women were videotaped in their bedrooms without consent by of age men when they were underage, they were manipulated and seduced by the older men in their life, and they were blackmailed by their fathers.
+They have been told over and over again that they were "crazy" or "wrong" each time they spoke the truth, always being told they were too young and too dramatic (read: too much of a young woman) to truly understand what was happening to them.
 These young women weren't just tortured by A but by the whole community that should have been supporting them.

 Advertisement

-While the murder mystery and many twist and turns are definitely addicting, I kept watching because of the friendships the characters formed in order to survive.
+While the murder mystery and it's many twist and turns were definitely addicting, I kept watching because of the friendships the characters formed in order to survive.
 There are very few shows that really get what female friendship is like in your late teens and early 20s.
-This show hopefully doesn't exactly remind any viewers of their friendships, I hope murder isn't part of the picture, but it does capture the complicated and all encompassing feeling of friendship during this time.
-Tonight was an overtly mushy but much appreciated send off of that friendship.
+Pretty Little Liars aced it.
+The constant reveals of dead bodies may not be the foundation for most friendships, but the show does capture the complicated and all encompassing feeling of friendship during this time.
+Tonight was an overtly mushy, but much appreciated, send off of that friendship.

-Surprisingly it is Ezra (Ian Harding) who reminds them that their friendship is what makes them different.
-Last week Ezra and Caleb (Tyler Blackburn) learned that Mona (Janel Parrish) is the mastermind behind the Liars' Lament game, and this week they run and tell the girls.
+Surprisingly it is Ezra (Ian Harding) who reminds the Liars their friendship is what makes them different.
+Last week Ezra and Caleb (Tyler Blackburn) learned Mona (Janel Parrish) is the mastermind behind the Liars' Lament game, and this week they run and tell the girls.
 The only problem?
-Aria (Lucy Hale) is not with them because the girls all shut her out once they learned she had been working with AD.
+Aria (Lucy Hale) is not with them because the girls shut her out of their circle once they learned she worked with AD.
 Even though Ezra is my least favorite character, he did say one of the best lines of the show, "Do you know what makes AD so dangerous?
 She can't forgive.
 That is the only edge you've ever had over her, and now you don't even have that."

 Advertisement

-Ezra doesn't just call out the girls for losing their edge against AD but for being hypocrites.
-He's right when he said everyone there has made mistakes.
-This whole mess started with one big mistake when Ali (Sasha Pieterse) threw a smoke bomb into Jenna's (Tammin Sursok) shed and blinded her.
-When Ali convinced the rest of the girls to lie and blame everything on Toby (Keegan Allen), and when she convinced the rest of the girls to never be apologetic to Jenna, she started a domino effect of lies and mistakes that might never end.
-That might not be the crime that AD has never forgiven them for, but AD definitely has never been able to forgive these girls for something they committed before they turned 16.
+Ezra doesn't just call out the girls for losing their edge against AD, but for being hypocrites.
+They've all made some BIG mistakes.

-Since then Aria has murdered someone, Hanna (Ashley Benson) has murdered someone, Emily (Shay Mitchell) has betrayed Toby...again, and Spencer (Troian Bellisario) has embraced the black hoodie and paid for a cop's drink with the credit card of the man she just buried.
+Aria has murdered someone, Hanna (Ashley Benson) has murdered someone, Emily (Shay Mitchell) has betrayed Toby...again, and Spencer (Troian Bellisario) has embraced the black hoodie and paid for a cop's drink with the credit card of the dead man she just buried.
 The secondary players' hands are no cleaner.
 Caleb was paid by Jenna to spy on the girls.
 Toby joined the A team.
-Ezra created a lair so he could have a devoted space to spy on the girls, and still never figured out who A was because he is the worst spy in the history of the world.
+Ezra created a lair so he could have a devoted space to spy on the girls (and still never figured out who A was because he is the worst spy in the history of the world).
 And then there is Ali — Ali's bullying has been the catalyst for almost every storyline on the show.

+I mean, the whole mess started when Ali (Sasha Pieterse) threw a smoke bomb into Jenna's (Tammin Sursok) shed and blinded her.
+When Ali convinced the rest of the girls to lie and blame everything on Toby (Keegan Allen) instead of apologizing to Jenna, she started a domino effect of lies and mistakes that might never end.
+This might not be the crime that AD can't forgive them for, but it all seems to come back to punishing these girls for the mistakes they made before they were 16.

-Ironically, even after being slapped in the face with their own crimes of rushing to judgement, they all agree Mona must be AD.
+Ironically, even after being reprimanded for not being able to forgive, they all agree Mona must be AD.
 It's not a completely illogical jump.
 Mona was the first A after all.
 She did blackmail, stalk, and secretly bully them for years.
 I just wish they hadn't all jumped on board of another red herring so fast.

 Advertisement